 Although research and classroom experience has proved conclusively that the use of a colored overlay of the correct color can do much to increase the reading speed, comprehension and comfort of many children, a significant problem still remains: a sheet of colored acetate (or similar material) covering the page is a fairly obvious and intrusive intervention that make it clear to the rest of the class that the child in question is experiencing difficulties.
 The older the student, the less welcome this is going to be.

-With this in mind, Crossbow Education have also developed and patented a more user-friendly application of the colored overlay principal called the Eye Level Reading Ruler.
-The Eye Level Reading Ruler is a 2.5” deep plastic strip with tinted transparent edges and an opaque central area that allows the reader to read through the color of their choice while tracking the line with the edge of the central opaque strip.
+With this in mind, Crossbow Education developed and patented a more user-friendly application of the colored overlay principal called the Eye Level Reading Ruler.
+The Eye Level Reading Ruler is a 2.5” deep plastic strip with tinted transparent edges and an opaque central area (the duo pattern) or a simple tracking line (the "plain window" pattern) that allows the reader to read through the color of their choice while tracking the line that they are reading.

 Because the Reading Ruler can slip into a pocket or pencil case, or even remain inside the book as a bookmark, it does not carry the “Special Needs” stigma of a full size colored overlay.
 In many schools teachers keep a selection of reading rulers on their desk or in a common resource area, and children - not always those with reading difficulties, either- just help themselves to “their” color at will.
 About 60% of schools in England now use Eye Level Reading Rulers as part of their intervention strategy for students with reading difficulties.